10 Ways to Improve Your Instagram Posts Instantly

 For example, if you post a selfie with the hashtag #blogtips (and the selfie’s caption has no tips), you’re not reaching people who want to see self-portraits, you’re reaching people who like blog tips.
 Those looking for blog related content will skip right over your photo, so there’s no point in doing posting it there.
 But if you post an actual blog tip, you totally want to use #blogtips, in hopes that other bloggers or those seeking tips will find it! – Resource Blog Market

-9. Comment often – Engagement is important on Instagram and you’ll get more engagement on your profile if you’re engaging yourself comment on things you love or are intrigued by, and you’ll in turn grow your own instagram, just like in blog world.
+Engagement is very important on Instagram and you’ll get more engagement on your profile if you’re engaging yourself comment on things you love or are intrigued by, and you’ll in turn grow your own instagram, just like in blog world.

 Your Instagram insights can let you know how your marketing efforts are paying off!